cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 description of this encoding.

 pkS
-: An encoded public key that will be used for the online authentication stage.
+: An encoded public key that will be used for the online authenticated key exchange stage.

 ~~~
 struct {